uviclibraries/rstudio/basics-0.md

 ⭐ <u>Task 1.1-3</u>

-**Create a variable.**
+**Create an object.**

-Create a variable that equals Bart’s first and last name, then display the full name in the console <br>
+Create an object that equals Bart’s first and last name, then display the full name in the console <br>

 The `paste()` function combines two strings and inserts a space between